quantopian/coal-mine/README.md

 Night's Watch - Periodic task execution monitor
 ===============================================

-Track tasks (called, here, "bricks") that are supposed to execute periodically.
-Alert by email when a brick is late.
-Alert again when a late brick resumes.
-Keep a partial history of brick trigger times.
+Track tasks that are supposed to execute periodically using "watchers" that the tasks trigger when they execute.
+Alert by email when a watcher is late.
+Alert again when a late watcher resumes.
+Keep a partial history of watcher trigger times.

 Uses MongoDB for storage.
 Pull requests to add additional storage engines are welcome.

-The server notifies immediately when the deadline for an unpaused brick passes.
-Similarly, the server notifies immediately when a previously late brick is triggered.
+The server notifies immediately when the deadline for an unpaused watcher passes.
+Similarly, the server notifies immediately when a previously late watcher is triggered.

 All timestamps are stored and displayed in UTC.